FLClab/pySTED/README.md

 <code> python -m venv ./my_venv </code>

 This should create a folder named my_venv inside the audurand_pysted folder.
-Then run
+The next step will depend on your operating system.
+If you are running Windows, run

 <code> my_venv\Scripts\activate.bat </code>

+If you are running a Linux system (MAC TOO ???
+NEED TO VERIFY :) ), run

+<code> source ./my_venv/bin/activate </code>

-To activate the virtual environment.
+This activates the virtual environment.
 To install the necessary public libraries, run

 <code> python -m pip install -r requirements.txt </code>